Atan-D-RP4/Lecture-Notes/revision_3_1/compiler_design.md

 E->b
 ```

-## Answer
+### Answer
-To check whether the given grammar is LL(1) or not, we need to construct the
+To check whether the given grammar is LL(1), we need to construct the
 FIRST and FOLLOW sets for each non-terminal symbol and check for any conflicts.

 Given Grammar:
 ```
-S → aBDh
+S -> aBDh
-B → cC
+B -> cC
-C → bC / ∈
+C -> bC / ∈
-D → EF
+D -> EF
-E → g / ∈
+E -> g / ∈
-F → f / ∈
+F -> f / ∈
 ```

 Rules for calculating First Function:
-- For a production rule X → ∈, First(X) = {∈}
+- For a production rule X -> ∈, First(X) = {∈}
 - For any terminal symbol ‘a’, First(a) = { a }
-- For a production rule X → Y1Y2Y3,
+- For a production rule X -> Y1Y2Y3,
     * Calculating First(X)
         - If ∈ ∉ First(Y1), then First(X) = First(Y1)
         - If ∈ ∈ First(Y1), then First(X) = { First(Y1) – ∈ } ∪ First(Y2Y3)
     * Calculating First(Y2Y3)
         - If ∈ ∉ First(Y2), then First(Y2Y3) = First(Y2)
         - If ∈ ∈ First(Y2), then First(Y2Y3) = { First(Y2) – ∈ } ∪ First(Y3)
-    * Similarly, we can make expansion for any production rule X → Y1Y2Y3…..Yn.
+    * Similarly, we can make expansion for any production rule X -> Y1Y2Y3…..Yn.

 Rules for calculating Follow Function:
 - For the start symbol S, Follow(S) = { $ }
 - For a production rule A -> αB, Follow(B) = Follow(A)
-- For any production rule A → αBβ, where β is a string of grammar symbols,
+- For any production rule A -> αBβ, where β is a string of grammar symbols,
     * If ∈ ∈ First(β), then Follow(B) = Follow(A) ∪ { First(β) - ∈ }
     * If ∈ ∉ First(β), then Follow(B) = Follow(A)